franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 we can simply add garnishes by pushing them to the widget.

-Although `GarnishedWidget` is called a widget, it hasn't got the traits dude!
+Although `GarnishedWidget` is called a widget, it hasn't got the traits bro!
 Let's add:

 ```rust
 impl<'a, W: Widget + Clone> Widget for GarnishedWidget<'a, W> {